Robot's Day Out

 Production

-And thus, Tinmothy and Robo were born!
+And thus, Tinmothy and Atlas were born!
 At this stage, I finished the initial models, gave each their own unique and preliminary animations, and gave some basic metallic texturing to get the ball rolling.

 After some peer review, I finished updating the robot model's textures to include brushed steel, eyes, and a thermostat icon to bring the robot to life more.
 I updated the robo dog model's eyes to include transparency and glossy effects for a realistic look.
 Then, it was on to match making lights, atmosphere, and compositing with hand-shot footage and planning out the story board of the title sequence.